b-k-pham/FMPH221/README.md

 # FMPH221
-This class is the first out of three core courses of the first year Biostatistics Masters program at UCSD.
-At the end of the course, we had to create a project utilizing linear regression techniques that we had learned throughout the quarter to answer a scientific question of our choosing.
-This project was done in pairs of two.

 Our project focuses on COVID-19 mortaility by state over a time period.
 From our results, we aimed to: